jvoermans/Geophone_Logger/readme.md

+**About**: This logger was designed as part of project [provide names].
+Work and results are published in (submitted, under review).
+Data obtained during this project can be accessed at [provide URL].

 # Geophone logger
 **Introduction:** the geophone logger was designed with the aim to measure sea ice vibrations at high sampling rates (1000Hz) and accurate time synchronization using GPS (accuracy <<1ms).
 The logger records 5-ADC channels simultaneously at 12-bit and uses an Arduino Due as microcontroller.
 Files are written on SD-card.